 The Community Director (CD) is an entry-level, full-time, 12-month, live-in appointment with the Department of Housing and Residential Education within the Division of Student Affairs.
-The position is categorized as Exempt from the State Personnel Act (EPA) Non-Faculty employee, categorized as Instructional.
+The position is categorized as Exempt from the State Personnel Act (EHRA) Non-Faculty employee, categorized as Instructional.

 Community Directors develop and coordinate residential communities of approximately 400-1000 predominantly undergraduate students that augment and extend the intellectual climate of the University.
 Community Directors serve as the lead educator for students in the community and are designated as managers of their communities; including facilities operations, budget management, student conduct, and crisis management.
 Community Directors assess, plan, implement, and evaluate intentional learning opportunities in the community to meet the developmental needs and learning objectives of students and staff.
 Community Directors have responsibility for the selection, training, evaluation, supervision and mentoring of 20-50 student staff.
 Community Directors are expected to have direct contact with residents, including advising a community government, providing guidance to Learning Communities where applicable, and through routine daily interactions.
-During their tenure, Community Directors may have the opportunity to instruct a section of the Peer Leadership in University Environments (PLUE) course.
+During their tenure, Community Directors may have the opportunity to instruct a section of the Peer Leadership in the University Environment (PLUE) course.
 Summer Operations, as a major revenue-generating business, entails the assignment of the CD during summer months to either Summer School housing, Summer Orientation, Departmental Summer Projects, or conferences and camps.

 The successful candidate has a passion for working with a diverse student population, committed to student learning and development, and strong critical thinking and problem solving skills.
 A successful staff member demonstrates initiative, possesses the ability to work autonomously as well as part of a team, and maintains a positive attitude.
 Strong supervisory, administrative, communication, and counseling skills are essential.